lfucg/content-guide/pages/capitalization.md

 > _The director called the meeting for 2 p.m. today._

 > _The chief administrative officer, Lindsay Smith, spoke to the press earlier today._

+### Departments and divisions

+Capitalize the full proper names of governmental agencies, departments and offices: The Division of Parks & Recreation, the Department of General Services, the Office of Internal Audit

+On second reference, **do not capitalize** these words when used alone to refer to that specific group.
+> _“The Division of Water Quality is located in the Tate Building.
+This division provides wastewater treatment and stormwater management to Lexington.”_

+Retain capital names for the name of a governmental body if its formal name is flipped to delete the word “of.”
+> *	_the Finance Department_
+> *	_the Department of Finance_

+Lowercase department and division in plural uses but capitalize the proper name element: _the departments of Finance and General Services._

+Lowercase the word division and department whenever they stand alone.

+Do not abbreviate division or department in any usage.